 How can I sign up for Internet broadband from Lamoille FiberNet?

-Our buildout will happen in phases ‒ we will offer broadband in specific areas, gradually building into other areas.
+Our buildout is happening in phases — Phase 1 was completed in fall of 2024, and Phase 2 will be completed in 2025.
 You can sign up for our newsletter, follow us on social media, or check out our website for the latest updates.
-Or you can pre-order by calling Fidium at (844) 434-3486.
+Or you can order or pre-order by calling Fidium at (844) 434-3486.
 For other questions, you can also contact info@lamoillefiber.net for more information.

 How much will Internet cost?

 Affordability was one of the major considerations when we were choosing a partner.
-Fidum Fiber’s website lists its current pricing structure, which is significantly more affordable than other business models we explored and lower cost than similar products found in some Lamoille areas.
+Fidum Fiber is significantly more affordable than other business models we explored and lower cost than similar products found in some Lamoille areas.
 Additionally, Consolidated has contractually agreed that the prices charged in our area will never exceed the prices they charge in other, potentially more competitive areas in Northern New England for the same service.
-Fidium participates in both Lifeline and the Affordable Connectivity programs for low-income households.
+Fidium participates in the Lifeline program for low-income households.

 Where can I learn more about Vermont’s Communications Union Districts?